MatWojewodzki/liars-calculator/README.md

 ## Disclaimer

-The probability data provided on this website has not been verified for accuracy or completeness.
-The website is intended for educational and illustrative purposes only — not as gambling advice or a guarantee of outcomes.
+The probability data provided on this website has not been verified for correctness or accuracy.
+The website is intended for educational and informational purposes only.
+It presents a mathematical analysis of the game and is not intended to promote gambling.

 ## Running the website locally